Sasha Alex Sloan: 2018: Sad Girl and Loser

-2019–present: Self-Portrait and Only Child
+2019–2022: Self-Portrait, Only Child and I Blame The World

 Sloan released her third EP Self-Portrait on October 18, 2019.
 She stated that "this EP is more about being OK with the fact that I have a lot of anxiety, and that I don’t want to go to parties."

+Self-Portrait played an important role in her music career by allowing her to unapologetically represent herself and create songs that her fans can connect and relate to; the EP deals with themes such as anxiety, depression, and uncertainty.

 On April 3, 2020, Sloan released the single "I'll Wait" produced by Kygo for his album Golden Hour.
 The following day, a music video was released starring American couple Rob Gronkowski and Camille Kostek containing personal footage of their life together.

 On August 3, Sloan announced that her debut album Only Child would be released in the fall, with the lead single "Lie" released on August 7.
 On August 25 she released the song "House With No Mirrors" as the second single from her debut album.
 On August 28 she announced that her debut album Only Child would be released on October 16.

-On November 17, Sloan announced a collaboration with singer/songwriter Charlie Puth, a song called "Is It Just Me?", which would be released on November 19, 2020.
+On November 17, Sloan announced a collaboration with singer/songwriter Charlie Puth, a remix for her song "Is It Just Me?", which would be released on November 19, 2020.

 On April 22, 2021, Sasha teamed up with country superstar Sam Hunt to release an acoustic-driven song titled "when was it over?" that finds Hunt and Sloan in a post-breakup state of misery questioning the cause of their respective romantic splits.
 Sloan said that the track is about not being able to let go of someone even when you know there's nothing left.
 The song was co-written with Shane McAnally who came up with the song's title.
 Other co-writers include King Henry and Emi Dragoi.

+On May 13, 2022, Sloan released her second studio album I Blame The World.
+During her interview with Billboard, she described what she perceives to be the biggest difference between Only Child and I Blame The World: "I would say Only Child was a collection of songs I really liked but there wasn’t a cohesive theme.
+With I Blame The World, I made a conscious effort to create a world in which all the songs made sense together."

+2023-present: Going independent and Me Again

+On March 27, 2023, Sloan announced on her socials that she is now an independent artist; confirming her departure from major label RCA Records.

+Sloan was part of the lineup for the 22nd Coachella Valley Music and Arts Festival in April 2023.

+In 2024, Sloan participated in season 5 of the Chinese variety show, Sisters Who Make Waves, however she dropped out due to health issues.